sebfisch/java-concurrency/content/docs/actors/chat.md

 so we can store it in the local state.

 Another interesting aspect is when to logout from the server.
-Actors can not only respond to messages but also to signals used internally by Akka.
+Actors can not only receive messages but also signals used internally by Akka.
 In its `createReceive` method, the chat client uses the following calls on the receive builder.